Dun & Bradstreet

 DBEB collects information on businesses and business professionals.
 We collect identifiable business information from website visitors when they decide to apply for a D&B D-U-N-S® Number, register for a newsletter or e-mail alert, fill-out an optional survey, enter information onto an online form, or purchase a product or service online.
 We may also collect information offline from business owners, principals, and third parties, from businesses’ creditors, vendors and suppliers, and from public records such as business registrations, Uniform Commercial Code filings and bankruptcy filings.
 The business information that we collect includes, but is not necessarily limited to, the following:

-- Company and business professional contact information, including name, title, address, phone number, fax number and e-mail address;
+Company and business professional contact information, including name, title, address, phone number, fax number, e-mail address and trade associations;

-- IP addresses, comments on social media and other information that is collected and used to analyze trends and to aggregate information regarding DBEB products and services; and
+IP addresses, comments on social media and other information that is collected and used to analyze trends and to aggregate information regarding DBEB products and services;

 How Do We Use and Share Information?

-DBEB uses the identifiable business and business professional information that we collect to contact customers in order to offer customers a variety of business information products and services.
-DBEB also licenses business lists to authorized resellers and third party businesses for marketing purposes.
+DBEB uses the identifiable business and business professional information that we collect to contact customers in order to offer customers a variety of business information products and services for use in making business credit, risk management, supplier, and marketing decisions.
+DBEB also licenses professional business contact information to authorized resellers and third party businesses for marketing and data management purposes.

 We may use your professional business contact information to match it with other public and private data sources in order to create anonymous segments of information (this is non-personally identifying information, such as demographic, behavioral and technical information, extracted from the underlying data) for use by Dun & Bradstreet and/or third parties to target advertising messages to you on third party sites and services.
 Such segments do not reveal or contain your personal information.
 You may opt-out from certain targeting advertising by following the instructions in the section below entitled “Third Party Advertisers.”
 Dun & Bradstreet complies with the Self-Regulatory Principles for Online Behavioral Advertising as administered by the Digital Advertising Alliance.
 Visit http://www.aboutads.info/choices/ to exercise your option to opt-out of targeted ads provided by certain listed companies.

-DBEB shares information with third party service providers, such as credit card processors, live help/chat providers auditors, attorneys, consultants and contractors, in order to support DBEB’s Internet websites and business operations.
-DBEB contractually requires that these recipients only use the information for the intended purpose of the disclosure and that they destroy or return the information when it is no longer needed.
-When necessary or appropriate, we may disclose information in response to a court order, subpoena, law enforcement proceeding, regulatory inquiry or when otherwise legally required.
-We may also disclose information as required or appropriate in order to protect our website, business operations, employees, customers or legal rights, or in connection with a sale or merger involving DBEB assets (including information collected from you) or businesses.
-From time to time, DBEB compiles online and offline transaction and registration information for internal analyses, such as market research, quality assurance, customer experience and operational benchmarking initiatives.
+DBEB shares data with third party service providers, such as credit card processors, live help/chat providers auditors, attorneys, consultants and contractors, in order to support DBEB’s Internet websites and business operations.
+DBEB contractually requires that these recipients only use the Data for the intended purpose of the disclosure and that they destroy or return the Data when it is no longer needed.
+We may also disclose Data as required or appropriate in order to protect our website, business operations or legal rights, or in connection with a sale or merger involving DBEB assets (including information collected from you) or businesses.
+From time to time, DBEB compiles online and offline transaction and registration information for internal analyses, such as market research, quality assurance, customer experience, and operational benchmarking initiatives.

 Collection of Sensitive Personally Identifiable Information

-DBEB may collect sensitive personally identifiable information associated with certain customers, such as individuals’ dates of birth, in order to provide certain product and service offerings, such as verification status through our VERIFIED product.
-We will only collect this information if it is necessary to fulfill certain product orders and only when voluntarily provided by the customer, we will only use it for the limited, permissible purpose for which it is collected and we will take commercially reasonable steps to adequately secure the information.
+DBEB may collect sensitive personally identifiable information (“SPI”) associated with certain customers or customers’ clients, such as individuals’ Social Security Numbers and dates of birth, in order to provide certain product and service offerings, such as verification status through our VERIFIED product.
+We will only collect this SPI if it is necessary to fulfill certain product orders and only when voluntarily provided by the customer, we will only use it for the limited, permissible purpose for which it is collected and we will take commercially reasonable steps to adequately secure the information.
 For more information regarding our data security practices, please review the “Data Security” section below.
-We may also share this information with trusted third parties for the limited, permissible purpose of fulfilling the associated product orders.
+We may also share this SPI with trusted third parties for the limited, permissible purpose of fulfilling the associated product orders.

 You Have Choices

-DBEB respects your privacy preferences and offers the following ways through which you may control how we contact you and disclose your information.
+DBEB respects your privacy preferences and offers the following ways through which you may control how we contact you and disclose your Data.
 We will honor your requests accordingly.
+See also the “Communication Preferences” section below.

 DBEB Telemarketing: We provide businesses with the opportunity to place themselves on our company’s internal Do Not Call list should they no longer wish to receive telemarketing calls from us by calling DBEB Customer Service at 1-800-333-0505.We may continue to call you for transactional or service-related purposes despite your desire to not receive telemarketing calls.